Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Construction of polynomials with four real asymptotes ( )

-Perturbing independently these two critical points, we can obtain a function $\tilde F$, some two of whose level sets look as shown in Fig.~\ref{miss92alevel}.
-Namely, three curves bounding the left triangle belong to the set where $\tilde F$ is equal to some value close to $\frac{20}{27} $; the curves on the right belong to a similar set with the value about $-\frac{32}{27} $.
+Perturbing independently these two critical points as indicated (up to a sign) on pp. 13--14 of \cite{AC}, we obtain a polynomial that has two level sets looking topologically as shown in Fig.~\ref{miss92alevel}.
+Namely, three curves bounding the curvilinear triangle on the left belong to the set where the function is equal to 0; the curves on the right belong to a similar set with the value $-\frac{1}{3} $.

-If $A \in (1, \sqrt{2})$ then the function $F$ has besides our points of types $D_4^-$ and $A_3^+$ also two saddlepoints.
-After an appropriate its perturbation, the Morse structure of the obtained function will be again as shown in Fig.~\ref{miss92alevel}, but the critical values at two rightmost saddlepoints will be slightly different from that at the other neighboring saddlepoint.
+By the construction, the D-graph of the obtained polynomial can be decomposed into the canonical Coxeter-Dynkin graphs of types $D_4$ and $A_5$ by removing some of its edges, so it can only be the D-graph of Fig.~\ref{DGX92A}.